How much do counselling sessions cost?

 How long does each session last?

 Sessions last 50 minutes and couples sessions are 60 minutes.
 They are usually held once a week at the same time, day and place.
-The whole session belongs to you, whether you choose to attend or not and I will not offer your time to anyone else.
-If you arrive late for your session, the session will still finish at the time it was scheduled to.

-How long does each session last?

-Sessions last 50 minutes and couples sessions are 60 minutes.
-They are usually held once a week at the same time, day and place.
 If you arrive late for your session, the session will still finish at the time it was scheduled to.